 The Woodshare Agenda

-The Heartwood Project would like to become a point of contact for woodland owners and potential woodland workers who share an interest in sustainable woodland management, and the revival of our woodland heritage skills.
+The Heartwood Project can offer a point of contact for woodland owners and potential woodland workers who share an interest in sustainable woodland management, and the revival of our woodland heritage skills.

 Our own project began when the needs of the woodland owners and of us, the landless woodland workers, were met.
 The owner receives assistance in management, and we benefit from the opportunity to develop our skills and knowledge of woodlands further.
 In this model of sharing resources and skills, there lies the potential to care for and diversify our local woodlands, whilst creating employment and training in our rural economies.

 A woodland workers co-operative is the ultimate aim.
 Woodland management is demanding work and can be isolating and exhausting for the lone woodworker.
 The expense of equipment can be another off-putting factor for many.
 A co-operative could potentially provide a body of support where tools and machinery, vehicles, manpower and time could be pulled together to mutually support each woodworker and the wood he or she is based in.
-It could also provide the creativity and imagination required for diversification of woodland activities involving as many people as possible; ultimately, we hope to be involved in the process of a contemporary woodland community’s becoming.
-We are currently in discussions about this exciting possibility with Bristol and Cumbria based coppice workers.
+It could also provide the creativity and imagination required for diversification of woodland activities involving as many people as possible.

 As Ben Law beautifully asserted in his ‘Woodland Way’: